 9) Givenchy Dahlia Noir

-Givenchy’s Dahlia Noir is literally that – a grown up floral perfume, with just the right amount of sophistication.
-The opening is a creamy iris and mild rose, that gradually becomes stronger than the rose.
+Givenchy’s Dahlia Noir is literally that – a grown-up floral perfume, with just the right amount of sophistication.
+The opening is a creamy iris and wild rose, that gradually becomes stronger than the rose.
 With longer wear, notice the pink pepper adding a touch of spice, along with the vanilla.

 Floral and feminine, the fragrance is expected to be sweet but is instead fresh and clean.

 - beautiful layer plays